 When it comes to most neurological conditions, there are visible signs that the person is sick.
 For example, a multiple sclerosis patient may be suffering from some degree of paralysis or a Parkinson’s patient may be dealing with visible tremors.
 Because a migraineur doesn’t look sick, they may feel like others don’t understand or are judging them.
-As a result, a person who gets migraines may be extra sensitive to criticism regarding what he or she is able or not able to accomplish.
+As a result, a person who gets them may be extra sensitive to criticism regarding what he or she is able or not able to accomplish.

 You’re not going to find the word migraines on a person’s death certificate.
 When a disease is not considered fatal, it causes many people to look at it as not being that serious.
 No one would criticize a terminal cancer patient who decided to spend a day alone in a dark room.
 But if you want some alone time in the dark to deal with a migraine, it can seem like you are being unreasonable or are overreacting.